GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-76/index.md

   media query, bringing dark mode to websites.
 An install button in the omnibox to make installation of Progressive Web Apps on desktop easier.
   A way to prevent the mini-infobar from appearing on mobile.
 Increases the frequency with which WebAPKs are updated.
 And plenty more.
-Let’s dive in and see what’s new for developers in Chrome 76!
+Let's dive in and see what's new for developers in Chrome 76!
 layout: 'layouts/blog-post.njk'
 date: 2019-07-30
 authors: